gausie/uclutest/Original.md

 	3. Make recommendations on the affiliation of new Clubs and Societies.

-	4. Ensure that Clubs and Societies operate with the Union's Memorandum and Articles and Byelaws, as well as their own constitutions.
+	4. Ensure that Clubs and Societies operate with the Union's Memorandum and Articles and Bye-Laws, as well as their own constitutions.

+	5. Oversee the Volunteering Services Unit

-	5. Be responsible for the financial matters of Clubs and Societies, including the allocation of funding.
+	6. Be responsible for the financial matters of Clubs and Societies, including the allocation of funding.

-	6. Ensure all Club and Society publicity is produced within the appropriate guidelines and policies.
+	7. Ensure all Club and Society publicity is produced within the appropriate guidelines and policies.

-	7. Oversee the awarding of colours associated with student activities.
+	8. Oversee the awarding of colours associated with student activities.

-	8. Oversee initiatives and projects which develop our members' skills and employability.
+	9. Oversee initiatives and projects which develop our members' skills and employability.

+	10. Liaise with Liberation Section Convenors to ensure that the Union's Clubs and Societies and other student activities are run in an accessible and ethical way.

+	11. Liaise with Academic Section Convenors to ensure that the Union's Clubs and Societies and other student activities cater to the diverse needs, interests and circumstantial constraints of UCL's diverse student population.

+	12. Assist Autonomous Sections to organise their social event programmes.

+	13. Be the lead officer for organising the Union's events

+	14. Shall be a Sabbatical Trustee of the Union.

-####Welfare and International Officer
+#### Welfare and International Officer

-32. The Welfare and International Officer will:
+26. The Welfare and International Officer will:

-	1. Strive to ensure a safe and welcoming environment for all members at UCLU and in the wider community.
+	1. Strive and campaign to ensure a safe and welcoming environment for all members at UCLU and in the wider community.

 	2. Represent the needs of international students at all levels.

 	3. Ensure that the Union is compliant with all relevant policies relating to equal opportunities.

-	4. Liaise with UCL Residences Office to ensure adequate provision of student accommodation.
+	4. Campaign for adequate, affordable and accessible provision of student accommodation.

 	5. Ensure specific Union provision for international students outside of term and at the start of session as appropriate.

-###B - Acting Sabbatical Officers

-33. Acting Sabbatical Officers will be expected to undertake all duties set out in Section 8 parts 1 to 7.

-34. They are expected to undertake as far as possible the specific duties as listed for the relevant Sabbatical Officer position.

-35. Their term of office shall finish on the date that their predecessors would have finished had they not vacated the post.

-36. They shall take up the Union Council position left vacant by the Sabbatical Officer that vacated the post.

-###C - Non-Sabbatical Officers

-37. The term of office for non-sabbatical officers elected in the Spring Elections shall be from the first day of the academic year after their election until 31st of July.

-38. The term of office for non-sabbatical officers elected in the Autumn Elections shall be from the time of their election until 31st of July

-	1. Except the term of office for all postgraduate officers, which shall run from the time of their election until the conclusion of the following year's Autumn Elections.

-####No Confidence Motions in Non-Sabbatical Officers

-39. No confidence motions may be submitted to the Union Council or a Members' Meeting.

-40. No confidence motions require at least one proposer and 25 seconders, all of whom must be Union members and must sign the motion along with stating their student number and department.

-41. On receipt of a no confidence motion an emergency Union Council meeting or Emergency Members' Meeting shall be called, unless the paper deadline for the next scheduled meeting falls within 5 working days of receipt in which case the No Confidence motion will take precedence over all other motions to be considered.

-42. Non-Sabbatical Officers may only be no confidenced if they have failed to fulfil the duties of their post as outlined in the Byelaws, or if they are guilty of gross misconduct.
-The motion must state which of their duties they have failed to fulfil or the nature of the gross misconduct.

-43. Union Council or the Members' Meeting must rule out of order any motion which does not conform to the rules above.

-44. The motion must be displayed on the Union website for 10 working days prior to an emergency Union Council meeting or Members' Meeting.

-45. The motion must be passed by a 75% majority at the emergency Union Council meeting or Members' Meeting.

-46. Once a motion of no confidence has been passed, the Officer in question will be immediately suspended from duty.

-47. If the Officer wishes to appeal an appeal committee is formed.

-	1. It will consist of two people elected from Union Council and an Officer from another Students Union in London.

-	2. It will rule on whether the Officer failed to fulfil their job description or if they are guilty of gross misconduct.
-They cannot express any other opinion on the matter.

-	3. If the appeal is successful the Officer shall return to duty and the Union Chair shall be bound to rule the motion out of order.

-	4. The procedure need not be used to dismiss Union Council members for non-attendance.

-####Activities Officer

-48. The Activities Officer shall:

-	1. Support the non-academic development of the students by encouraging Club and Society activities.

-	2. Support the Student Activities Officer in representing the areas to the Union and the College.

-	3. Help coordinate the activities Clubs and Societies are involved in, such as the Arts Festival.

-	4. Facilitate student engagement in the management and administration of their Clubs and Societies.

-	5. Encourage Clubs and Societies to be inclusive and work within UCLU Equal Opportunities policy.

-	6. Chair the Activities Forum.

-####BME Students' Officer

-49. The BME Students' Officer shall:

-	1. Self-define as black or minority ethnic

-	2. Represent the interests of BME students within the Union and Equality Forum

-	3. Work with the Welfare & International Officer and Equality Officer

-	4. Coordinate campaigns related to issues affecting the BME community.

-	5. Liaise with the NUS on BME issues.

-	6. Attend the NUS Black Students' Conference

-####Community Officer

-50. The Community Officer shall:

-	1. Be responsible for representing UCL students in the local community.

-	2. Coordinate campaigns related to issues within the local community that affect UCL students.

-	3. Report to the Union on issues in the local community that affect its members.

-	4. Work with the Volunteering Services Unit to promote student volunteering.

-	5. Work with the Welfare and International Officer to ensure adequate provision of satisfactory student accommodation.

-	6. Work with the Welfare and International Officer and Dean of Students (Welfare) on issues affecting student safety in the community.

-	7. Chair the Community Forum.

-####Disabled Students' Officer

-51. The Disabled Students' Officer shall:

-	1. Self-define as disabled.

-	2. Represent the interests of disabled students within the Union and Equality Forum.

-	3. Work with the Welfare & International Officer and Equality Officer.

-	4. Coordinate campaigns related to issues affecting the disabled student community.

-	5. Liaise with the NUS on disability issues.

-	6. Attend the NUS Disabled Students' Conference .

-####Education Officer

-52. The Education Officer shall:

-	1. Represent the students on academic issues within the Union.

-	2. Work with the Education and Campaigns Officer to represent students' academic concerns to College.

-	3. Ensure students are kept up to date on college issues that affect their education.

-	4. Chair the Education Forum.

-####Ethics and Environment Officer

-53. The Ethics and Environment Officer shall:
+	6. Provide support to assist the Non-Sabbatical Officers of the Liberation Sections in their work.
+For the avoidance of doubt, this shall not include taking any political leadership role.

+	7. Shall be a Sabbatical Trustee of the Union.

+### Acting Sabbatical Officers

+27. Acting Sabbatical Officers will be expected to undertake all duties set out in Section 8 parts 1 to 7.

+28. They are expected to undertake as far as possible the specific duties as listed for the relevant Sabbatical Officer position.

+29. Their term of office shall finish on the date that their predecessors would have finished had they not vacated the post.

+30. If they interrupt their studies, Acting Sabbatical Officers shall be paid the full wage of a Sabbatical Officer.

+31. If not interrupting their studies, Acting Sabbatical Officers shall be paid an amount ranging from nothing to half of the full wage of a Sabbatical Officer.
+This amount shall be determined by the Human Resources Committee.

+### Non-Sabbatical Officers

+32. Terms of office for Non-Sabbatical Officers shall be specified in the Elections section of the Bye-Laws.

+#### Activities Officer

+33. The Activities Officer shall:

+	1. Work closely with, and receive the support of, the Activities and Events Officer.

+	2. Support the non-academic development of the students by encouraging Club and Society activities.

+	3. Support the Activities and Events Officer in representing the areas to the Union and the College.

+	4. Help coordinate the activities Clubs and Societies are involved in, such as the Arts Festival.

+	5. Facilitate student engagement in the management and administration of their Clubs and Societies.

+	6. Encourage Clubs and Societies to be inclusive and work within UCLU Equal Opportunities policy.

+	7. Work with the Activities and Events Officer to promote student volunteering.

+	8. Chair the Activities Network.

+	9. Sit on Union Executive Committee

+#### Black and Ethnic Minority Students' Officer (BME Students' Officer)

+34. The BME Students' Officer shall:

+	1. Self-define as Black or Minority Ethnic

+	2. Represent the interests of BME Members within UCLU, UCL and beyond.

+	3. Work with the Welfare & International Officer.

+	4. Coordinate campaigns related to issues relevant to BME Members.

+	5. Coordinate campaigns against racism and fascism.

+	6. Liaise with external organisations such as the NUS on issues relevant to BME Members.

+	7. Attend the NUS Black Students' Conference

+	8. Be the Convenor of the Black and Ethnic Minority Students' Section

+	9. Sit on Union Executive Committee

+#### Community Relations Officer

+35. The Community Relations Officer shall:

+	1. Jointly with the External Affairs & Campaigns Officer, be responsible for representing UCLU Members students in the local community, including to local and regional government.

+	2. Coordinate campaigns related to issues within the local community that affect UCLU Members.

+	3. Report to the Union on issues in the local community that affect its Members.

+	4. Work with the Welfare and International Officer and Dean of Students (Welfare) on issues affecting student safety in the community.

+	5. Sit on Union Executive Committee

+#### Disabled Students' Officer

+36. The Disabled Students' Officer shall:

+	1. Self-define as Disabled.

+	2. Represent the interests of Disabled Members within UCLU, UCL and beyond.

+	3. Work with the Welfare & International Officer.

+	4. Coordinate campaigns related to issues relevant to Disabled Members.

+	5. Liaise with external organisations such as the NUS on issues relevant to Disabled Members.

+	6. Attend the NUS Disabled Students' Conference.

+	7. Be the Convenor of the Disabled Students' Section

+	8. Sit on Union Executive Committee

+#### Ethics and Environment Officer

+37. The Ethics and Environment Officer shall:

 	1. Be responsible for ensuring that UCL Union operates in as ethically and environmentally sound manner as possible.